Tipton: History

 Until 1966, the town had its own council.
-The urban district council of Tipton was formed in 1894, then received County Borough status in 1938.
+The urban district council of Tipton was formed in 1894 contained only the civil parish of Tipton, then received Municipal Borough status in 1938.
 The headquarters were originally based in a 19th-century building on Owen Street until 1935 when it relocated to the former Bean offices site on Sedgley Road West, straddling the border with Coseley.
-The council remained at that site for the next 31 years, until the dissolution of the borough council in April 1966.
-The building was later taken over by Dudley College, who retained it until 1993.
+The council remained at that site for the next 31 years, until the dissolution of the borough council.
+On 1 April 1966 the district was abolished and the bulk of the Tipton borough was absorbed into an expanded County Borough of West Bromwich, although a fragment of the town near the border with Coseley (including the former council offices and the bulk of the new Foxyards housing estate) was absorbed into the County Borough of Dudley and most of the Tividale area became part of the new County Borough of Warley.
+In this reorganisation, the township of Tipton was expanded around Princes End to take over a section of the former Coseley urban district.
+The parish was also abolished on 1 April 1966 and merged with West Bromwich and Dudley, part also went to form Warley.
+In 1961 the parish had a population of 38,100.
+The headquarters building was later taken over by Dudley College, who retained it until 1993.
 It has since been occupied by businesses and training scheme providers.

-The bulk of the Tipton borough was absorbed into an expanded West Bromwich borough, although a fragment of the town near the border with Coseley (including the former council offices and the bulk of the new Foxyards housing estate) was absorbed into Dudley and most of the Tividale area became part of the new County Borough of Warley.
-In this reorganisation, the township of Tipton was expanded around Princes End to take over a section of the former Coseley urban district.

 Since 1974, Tipton has been split between the Metropolitan Borough of Sandwell, which was created by a merger of the former West Bromwich and Warley boroughs, and the neighbouring Metropolitan Borough of Dudley.

 By the end of the 1970s, most of the housing in Tipton built before 1890 had been demolished.
 Owen Street, the town's main shopping area, was redeveloped between 1979 and 1982, with a reduced number of shop units as well as new low-rise council houses and flats.

 In 1956, one of Britain's first comprehensive schools, Tividale Comprehensive School, was opened in Tipton near the border with Oldbury, in the area which became part of Warley a decade later and was not included in the modern Tipton DY4 postal district.

 Tipton's first gasworks was opened in 1958 and redeveloped as a state-of-the-art Naphta Gas plant by 1965, but owing to the emergence of North Sea gas, the gasworks closed in 1975 and stood empty for a decade before demolition.
 The site of the gas plant was redeveloped as the Standbridge Park housing estates in the 1990s.